 The biggest retail lessons from Starbucks involve a fact I witness each time I visit one of their stores and notice that much of what people order has nothing to do with coffee.
 Hmm… This is Starbucks Coffee, right?
 I venture to say that 25 percent of what I see bought is food, and I’m not talking about lattes.
 I’m talking about wraps, oatmeal, sandwiches and such.
 This reminded me of what hit me the first time I walked into an Academy Sports + Outdoors.

 I remember thinking, “Isn’t this a tackle shop?”
 Upon entering, I was bombarded with apparel, eyewear, footwear and discount bins filled with sundry items ranging from gloves to beef jerky.
 For years, I have been beating the same drum to retailers far and wide.
-Give customers a reason to visit, but make certain to have high-margin items available as well.
+Give customers a reason to visit, but make certain to have high-margin items that they can’t get elsewhere available as well.

-If what psychologists say is true—that we all have a strong need for affiliation—saying Starbucks in our heads is an understatement.
-I remember how it felt to frequent the Bass Pro Shops outside Atlanta every Friday night.
-I seldom spent more than $20, but I was amongst brethren, and it felt good.
-The mom-and-pop retailers across the country offering coffee, easy conversation and great selection have this figured out.
+If what psychologists say is true—that we all have a strong need for affiliation—Starbucks has this area nailed down.
+I remember how it felt to frequent the local coffee shops near my home outside Atlanta each Friday night.
+I seldom spent more than $10, but I longed for the experience of being the familiar, communal environment.
+The local business owners across the country offering coffee, easy conversation, and great selection at their places of business also have this figured out.

 They know they cannot compete on price with the big boxes, but the regulars come through the doors for far more than products or services, so higher prices are insignificant.